Scoil Mhuire Lourdes, Carrigaline (1995-1998) Bishop Foley N.S. Carlow (1998-2003) C.B.S. Carlow (2003-2009) University College Dublin (2003-present)

 My work is based upon trying to understand why the particles act the way they do, and trying to see if we can control the interactions as best we can.
 To do this, I make lots of different sizes, shapes and types of gold nanoparticles (which involves a lot of really nice colours).
 At the same time, I’m developing a technique that will hopefully one day allow us to very simply decide whether a nanoparticle type is dangerous or beneficial in an easy and quick manner, as currently this requires a lot of effort and experiments.

-My days are very varied, which is one of the best parts of being in a PhD (never boring or repetitive)
+My Typical Day: My days are very varied, which is one of the best parts of being in a PhD (never boring or repetitive)

 On an average day, I’ll come into the lab sometime before 10am.
 There aren’t any set hours in my lab, once you do your fair share of the work my boss doesn’t mind when I show up or leave.
 Being a PhD student is very freeing in this way, but you have to have a lot of self discipline to make sure you do your work and don’t get lazy.
 I spend the morning planning my experiments at my writing desk, doing calculations, estimating how much time things will take and booking machines that I’ll need at the right time.
 I’m in a large group of 30 PhD students, so there’s a lot of working around other people.
 After this we’ll have a coffee break; there’s a lot of coffee drank every week, I used to hate black coffee but I’ve since gotten used to it.